MaibornWolff/codecharta/gh-pages/_docs/04-05-sonarimporter.md

 ---
 permalink: /docs/sonar-importer
 title: "Sonar Importer"

+toc: true
+toc_sticky: true
+toc_label: "Jump to Section"
 ---

 **Category**: Importer (takes in SonarQube Instance and outputs cc.json)

 The Sonar-Importer generates visualisation data from SonarQube data through an API call to a SonarQube server.
+This requires that the SonarQube instance is running.

 ## Supported Languages